 - Architectural Guideline Changes

 The Architecture committee is responsible for reviewing and approving changes you wish to make to your property.
 The guidelines established in the Amended Declaration, Rules and Regulations, and Architectural Guidelines are used to determine if your changes meet the standards for the community and will be allowed.
-You can request review of your desired change by submitting an Application for Architecture Review form to MJS or the architecture committee.
+You can request review of your desired change by submitting an Application for Architectural Review form.
 Please note that a failure to submit for review prior to work can result in fines and/or, potentially, an expensive rework or removal of the changes.

 The committee is also responsible for reviewing covenant violations and instituting corrections when needed.
-You can ask the committee to investigate a possible covenant violation by submitting a violation form to MJS or the architecture committee.
+You can ask the committee to investigate a possible covenant violation by submitting a violation form.

 The Communication committee is responsible for all forms of communication via the website, letters, and flyers.